(Amazon UK link) |

 A sentence or two afterwards, I read this: ‘To continue a journey we can’t make that often piet and commonly accepted choice to ignore the past or count it as less importance.’ [sic]

 I have no idea what ‘piet’ might mean - I even looked it up, but no joy.
-Perhaps it was a typo for something else, but I can’t guess what; the last few words in that sentence are so ungrammatical as to make me wince.
+Perhaps it was a typo for something else, but I can’t guess what.
+The last few words in that sentence are so ungrammatical as to make me wince.

 I know those are details and should not really detract from the content of the book.
 I could easily have ignored a few typos, and might even have overlooked the other errors, if the content had been inspiring and encouraging.
 But I searched in vain for anything of value.
 I kept finding myself frowning and shaking my head.
 For instance, the author talks about stars being ‘scars in the universe’, which is very dubious science.
 Or lack of science.
 Our sun is a star - but I certainly don’t believe it’s a ‘wound’ or ‘scar’.

 I hoped to find out what is meant by ‘barefoot’ Christianity, but it's never really explained.
 Taking off our shoes is for our benefit rather than God’s, we are told.
 But that's about it.
 The book leaps about from topic to topic, misquoting Scripture at times, and never - as far as I could determine - actually saying anything clearly.
-It read not like a book, but as if it were notes for sermons.
+It reads not like a book, but as if it were notes for sermons.
 Perhaps it is indeed notes from one of Ricky Maye's talks - but I hope any speaker using these notes would pause, and expound on different sections, and perhaps even ask for comments or questions.
 Again, a good editor could have revised and re-written it.

 I kept feeling that there was a lot that the author wanted to say, and that he may have had some great insights if only they could have been expressed clearly and accurately.